harding/old-docs-history-bitcoin.org/_includes/guide_wallets.md

 Private keys are what are used to unlock satoshis from a particular address.
 In Bitcoin, a private key in standard format is simply a 256-bit number, between the values:

-0x1 and 0xFFFF FFFF FFFF FFFF FFFF FFFF FFFF FFFE BAAE DCE6 AF48 A03B BFD2 5E8C D036 4141, effectively representing the entire range of 2<sup>256</sup>-1 values.
+0x1 and 0xFFFF FFFF FFFF FFFF FFFF FFFF FFFF FFFE BAAE DCE6 AF48 A03B BFD2 5E8C D036 4141, representing nearly the entire range of 2<sup>256</sup>-1 values.
 The range is governed by the secp256k1 ECDSA encryption standard used by Bitcoin.

 {% endautocrossref %}